(c) Getty Images

-Brad Drewett is a former top 40 singles and top 20 doubles player.
-In addition to his work with the ATP, Drewett has developed and managed a number of successful businesses in the sport and fitness industry.
-Drewett has also worked as a commentator for Channel 9 and Channel 10 in Australia.
+Brad Drewett was a former top 40 singles and top 20 doubles player.
+In addition to his work with the ATP, Drewett developed and managed a number of successful businesses in the sport and fitness industry.
+Drewett also worked as a commentator for Channel 9 and Channel 10 in Australia.

-ATP Involvement: Drewett began serving as ATP Executive Chairman & President on 1 January 2012.
+ATP Involvement: Drewett served as ATP Executive Chairman & President from 1 January 2012 through his passing, following a battle with Motor Neurone Disease, on 3 May 2013.
 Drewett had previously served as the ATP's Chief Executive Officer for the International Group since January 2006, overseeing the growth and success of ATP's operations in the Middle East, Asia and Pacific regions.

-Brad Drewett is a former top 40 singles and top 20 doubles player.
+Brad Drewett was a former top 40 singles and top 20 doubles player.
 He was the third-youngest Australian Open quarter-finalist in the Open Era at 17 years and five months in 1975 (behind Boris Becker, 17 yrs, 4 days in 1984; Goran Ivanisevic, 17 yrs., 4 mos. in 1989).
-In addition to his work with the ATP, Brad has established and managed successful businesses, such as fitness and tennis centres as well as a tennis court manufacturing and construction company.
-Brad has also worked as a commentator for Channel 9 and Channel 10 in Australia.
+In addition to his work with the ATP, Brad stablished and managed successful businesses, such as fitness and tennis centres as well as a tennis court manufacturing and construction company.
+Brad also worked as a commentator for Channel 9 and Channel 10 in Australia.

 Residence: Monte-Carlo & Sydney, Australia

 Family: Wife, Joanne; Children, Jack, Ally, Joe, and Tom

 1985 - (3) Brisbane (w/M. Davis), Melbourne Indoor (w/Mitchell), Hong Kong (w

 1983 - (1) Stowe (w/Warwick)